-I'm an Assistant Professor in the School of Communication at RIT, where I research juicy tales and media frenzies.
-I focus on political sex scandals, their gendered elements and the overly gleeful news coverage that ensues.
-As an essayist, I write about quiet moments that demand our attention.
+I'm an Associate Professor in the School of Communication at RIT, where I research juicy tales, personal political dilemmas, and media frenzies.
+Since my doctoral dissertation, I've focused on political sex scandals, their gendered elements and the overly gleeful news coverage that ensues - but in the past two years I've moved toward studying the personal impacts of the 2016 presidential election inside the homes of Americans and those who live in the U.S. As an essayist, I write about quiet moments that demand our attention.

 My writing has been published in USA TODAY, Politico, Chicago Tribune, Palm Beach Post, LA Times, the Guardian's website, and the Boston Globe, where I previously worked as a correspondent.
 I blog regularly at Cognoscenti, the commentary site for Boston's NPR station.